Get Help

 Important Notes

-- You are not in legal trouble for being extorted.
-You are the victim of a crime.
+- We are not in legal trouble for being extorted.
+We are victims of a crime.

-- Privacy laws protect you.
+- Privacy laws protect us.
 Sharing intimate images without consent is a crime in Canada.

-- Immigration status: If you’re worried about immigration consequences, speak to a lawyer before making decisions.
+- Immigration status: If worried about immigration consequences, speak to a lawyer before making decisions.

 Financial Support

-If you’ve lost money to extortion, there may be ways to recover some losses or get financial help.
+If we’ve lost money to extortion, there may be ways to recover some losses or get financial help.

 Crime Victim Assistance Program (CVAP)